COSD-PANDA/datasd_council_report_2017/main/process_overview.md

 * PRA frequency
 * Comments / Extra Info

-Please review the [Appendix Step 3](../appendix/definitions.html) for the definitions of the fields above.
+Please review the [Inventory Step 3](../core_inventory/definitions.html) for the definitions of the fields above.

 Despite the fact that this is not a complete set of metadata, and doesn't conform to any recognized metadata format, we felt that it was a good level of metadata to maintain on a high level, since these things are not likely to change often.
 Once the datasets are going through the release process, they will be brought in under a more comprehensive metadata schema.